GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 - **Causal delivery.** `apply_delta` requires that every parent of the delta (its `parent` plus any `Merge` extra parents) is already in local history.
 The storage layer does not buffer, and out-of-order delivery is a transport concern.
 New peers initialize via snapshot transfer (`Registry` plus history) before streaming deltas.
 - **Removal.** Physical, with no tombstones.
 If a later op targets an absent node or network, the receiver replays the most recent `AddNode` or network creation from history before applying. `RemoveNode` and `RemoveNetwork` each carry a `snapshot` of the removed entity so their reverse can rebuild in O(1) without re-walking history.
 This is required because retirement recomputes an op's reverse *after* the hot op already applied the removal, when the live entity is gone.
 Removal is therefore non-durable under concurrent edits, since any concurrent reference to a removed node revives it.
 - **LWW primitives.** Per-input (`InputSlot.timestamp`), per-export-slot (`ExportSlot.timestamp`), and per-attribute-value (the `TimeStamp` in `Attributes`).
 The exported-nodes list is one such attribute value (the `exported_nodes` document attribute), so it inherits per-key LWW with no separate machinery.
 The timestamp driving every LWW arm comes from the wrapping `Delta`. `AttributeDelta` carries `value: Option<_>` so a single shape covers both `Set` (`Some`) and `Remove` (`None`), and `Set` versus `Remove` has a defined winner.
 - **Resources.** A resource's `hash` is LWW (content-derived, so concurrent resolves agree).
-Its source chain is an add-wins ordered OR-set keyed by `SourceKey` (fractional priority plus peer tiebreak): concurrent `AddSource`s at distinct keys all survive, and a re-add at the same key is LWW.
+Its source chain is an ordered LWW-element-set keyed by `SourceKey` (fractional priority plus peer tiebreak): concurrent `AddSource`s at distinct keys all survive, and a re-add or a remove at the same key is LWW on the per-`Delta` timestamp (no tombstones, so a same-key add/remove is order-sensitive only without causal delivery).
 Whole-resource `AddResource`/`RemoveResource` mirror the node/network add-remove pairs (`RemoveResource` snapshots the entry for O(1) reverse).

 The CRDT does not mask graph-shape conflicts.
 Concurrent same-slot `SetNetworkExport`s with different targets resolve by LWW, but the resulting wiring may be wrong, and downstream consumers see it as a compile or wiring error.